Eulogy (Black Mirror)

 "Eulogy" is the fifth episode in the seventh series of the British science fiction anthology television series Black Mirror.
 Written by Ella Road and series creator and showrunner Charlie Brooker and directed by Chris Barrett and Luke Taylor, it premiered on Netflix on 10 April 2025, with the rest of season seven.

 In the episode, a lonely man revisits his memories and photographs of an old girlfriend who has recently died, in order to send his memories of her to her family.
 Through the experience, he learns more about her and the relationship.
-The episode has received critical acclaim, with many reviewers calling it the best episode of series 7, and one of the best episodes of Black Mirror of all time.
+The episode has received critical acclaim, with many reviewers calling it the best episode of series 7, and one of the best Black Mirror episodes.